Group Schemes with $\mathbb F_q$-Action: The infinite case

-\begin{theorem} If $k$ is a perfect field, every $G\in\Grbfp qk$ can be written as a product with $H$ a product of group schemes of the form $\alpha_{q^s}$ and where $\pi_0(G)$ is an étale sheaf of $\F_q$-vector spaces.
-If $k$ is algebraically closed, we have for some $m\in\N$. \end{theorem} \begin{proof} As in \cite{DG}, IV, §3, 6.9, we use the fact that $k[F^r]$ is left-Euclidean to decompose $\M(G)$ into its $k[F^r]$-torsion submodule $M = T(\M(G))$ and its torsionfree part.
+with $H$ a product of group schemes of the form $\alpha_{q^s}$ and where $\pi_0(G)$ is an \'etale sheaf of finite-dimensional $\FF_q$-vector spaces.
+If $k$ is algebraically closed, then

+for some $m\in\NN$. \end{thm} \begin{proof} As in \cite{DG}, IV, $\mathsection$3, 6.9, we use the fact that $k[F^r]$ is left-Euclidean to decompose $\M(G)$ into its $k[F^r]$-torsion submodule $M = \tors{\M(G)}$ and its torsionfree part.
 Furthermore, applying Lemma \ref{ssnil} to $M$ altogether yields the decomposition